SantoriniDave.com

 By Santorini Dave

 Naxos Town is the largest community on Naxos and where all ferries arrive and depart.
-The wonderful Hotel Anixis is in the mix of buildings on the left.
+It’s one of my favorite towns in the Cyclades and a great place to stay to explore the island.

 The Best Areas to Stay in Naxos